githubxxcc/notes/_drafts/Daily Notes.md

 - System R (DP search)
 - The Volcano/Cascade  (Top down), which are notable in 2 things:
-  - Extensible (parameterizable with multiple input languages an dexecution targets, making it handy for different execution engines and data models)
+  - Extensible (parameterizable with multiple input languages and execution targets, making it handy for different execution engines and data models)
   - Top-down goal oritend search strategy (not neccessirily better than bottom-up though, still debatable)